simeon-ned/mcp/_pages/01_about.md

 permalink: /info/about.html
 ---

-This course is attempt to explore **modern control paradigms** in terms of **numerical methods** and **optimization**, while relaying on **fundamental theory**, however we will avoid proofs and deep theoretical reasoning, where it possible. (mainly due to time considerations and amount of material)
+This course will introduce students to modern **control paradigms through** the use of **theoretical foundations** and an emphasis on **numerical methods** and **optimization**.
+Proofs and in-depth theoretical reasoning, on the other hand, will be avoided whenever possible (due to time constraints and the amount of material).

-The material of this course is based on technologies which in my humble opinion are theoretically interesting and practically significant.
-This in no way means that the reviewed algorithms will be the recipe for resolving all your control problems.
-However it may give you some view on the modern control field.
+The concepts covered in this class are based on technologies that, in my opinion, are not only fascinating from a theoretical standpoint but also have important applications in the real world.
+That said, the reviewed algorithms are by no means a magic bullet for fixing all of your control issues.
+However, it might shed light on the state of the art in the modern control theory.

 ### Structure of the course

 The course is consist of following parts:

-* **Introduction and Modeling**: recap the concept of dynamical system, and discuss some issues related to practical implementation of controllers.
+* In **Introduction and Modeling** section, we will review the idea of a dynamical system and talk about some of the challenges that are associated with the practical implementation of controllers.

-* **Review of System Analysis and Control**: review of system analysis, Lyapunov theory, stability, and linear and nonlinear control, with focus on numerical tools.
+* **Review of System Analysis and Control**: review of system analysis, Lyapunov theory, stability, as well as linear and nonlinear control, with a primary emphasis on numerical tools.

-* **Optimization in Planning and Control**: overview the optimization driven methods dedicated for planning and control of linear and nonlinear systems, MPC and Lyapunov inspired methods.
+* **Optimization in Planning and Control**: an overview of the optimization-driven methods, including MPC and Lyapunov-inspired methods, that are dedicated to the planning and control of linear and nonlinear systems.

-* **Identification and Data Driven Methods**: In this chapter we will study the algorithms that allow us to find the parameters of abstract models based on the measurements from real plant and even build model from the scratch.
+* **Identification and Data Driven Methods**: In this chapter, we will investigate the algorithms that enable us to determine the parameters of abstract models based on the measurements taken from real plants, as well as construct models from scratch using these parameters.

-* **Other topics:**: Here we will briefly review the ideas and the other interesting techniques, including numerical analysis, including differential flatness, state observers and sum-of-squares programming etc.
+* **Other topics:**: In this section, we will go over the ideas and some of the other interesting techniques, such as numerical analysis, including differential flatness, state observers, and sum-of-squares programming, amongst others.
 <!--
 * **Term project presentation** (final exam): In the end you will apply one of the studied concepts and prepare the short (10-20 min) presentation.